mkol5222/chkp-vmss-workshop/terraform/NOTES.md

 az account list -o table
 # if not logged in
 az login
+# might need az login --tenant <entra-id-tenantid> form of login as asked by Az CLI
 az account list -o table

 # all TF requires authenticad Azure API access - we do it based in Service Principal